-A survey was made at the end of June 1993 of the future plans of those students who had graduated at the commencement ceremony.
+A survey was made at the end of June 1994 of the future plans of those students who had graduated at the commencement ceremony.

-Of those receiving the B.S. degree about whom Caltech has definite information, 61 percent had been accepted for admission to graduate school for further education, 16 percent had accepted employment, 15 percent were uncommitted, and 5 percent had other plans.
-The average salary of those accepting employment was \$2,893 per month.
-At the M.S. level, 78 percent were continuing in graduate school, 13 percent were employed at an average salary of \$3,639 per month, 4 percent were uncommitted, and 4 percent had other plans.
-Of those receiving the Ph.D. degree, 39 percent were employed in industrial R&D with an average salary of \$4,988 per month, 51 percent were employed as faculty or research fellows, 4 percent were uncommitted, and 4 percent had other plans.
+Of those receiving the B.S. degree about whom Caltech has definite information, 52 percent had been accepted for admission to graduate school for further education, 19 percent had accepted employment, 7 percent were uncommitted, and 3 percent had other plans.
+The average salary of those accepting employment was \$3,007 per month.
+At the M.S. level, 72 percent were continuing in graduate school, 15 percent were employed at an average salary of \$3,687 per month, and 3 percent were uncommitted.
+Of those receiving the Ph.D. degree, 36 percent were employed in industrial R&D with an average salary of \$4,631 per month, 54 percent were employed as faculty or research fellows, 5 percent were uncommitted, and 1 percent had other plans.